-I’m all for desserts and something sweet after dinner but occasionally it’s beneficial to make these treats semi-nutritional for our bellies!
-These Apple Oat Muffins provide extra calcium, protein and vitamins with easy substitutions!
+I am all for desserts and something sweet after dinner but occasionally it’s beneficial to make these treats semi-nutritional for our bellies!
+This recipe for Apple Oat Muffins provides extra calcium, protein and vitamins with easy substitutions!

-By replacing some flour with plain oats we are adding mainly protein and fiber as well as other small nutrients.
+By replacing all purpose flour with plain oats we are adding mainly protein and Fibre as well as other small nutrients.
 I was worried not grounding them into oat flour would make the muffin heavy and chewy but it was complete opposite, forget they were even in there!

 Apple Oat Muffins

-1 cup of finely diced apple (I keep the peel on for nutritional value optional to remove)
+1 cup of finely diced apple (optional to remove peel for texture)

 1/2 cup + 1 tbsp white sugar

 dash of salt

 1. Preheat the oven to 350F.
 Line a 12 cup muffin pan with silicon muffin cups.